Select form

 About Cottage Garden Sweet Pea Collections

-Each of our sweet pea collections contains 8 jumbo plug seedlings, hand-picked from our range of named varieties.
-You will receive a minimum of three different varieties per collection, chosen by our nursery team to give you a balanced mix of colour, scent, and flower type.
+Each of our sweet pea collections contains 8 jumbo plug seedlings, chosen from our range of named varieties by the nursery team.
+You get a minimum of three different varieties per collection, picked to give you a balanced mix of colour, scent, and flower type.

 Cottage Garden Mix